theHat13/dynamic-template/docs/README.md

 ## 🤝 Contribution

-Les contributions sont les bienvenues !
-Créez une pull request ou ouvrez une issue pour discuter des améliorations.
+Contributions are welcome!
+Create a pull request or open an issue to discuss improvements.

-## 📄 Licence
+## 📄 License

-Ce projet est sous licence MIT.
-Voir le fichier LICENSE pour plus de détails.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---

-Pour toute question ou assistance, contactez : <carpentier.dev@gmail.com>
+For any questions or assistance, contact: <carpentier.dev@gmail.com>